 Giving and receiving feedback is something we’re all prone to dodge.
 It’s only natural.
 Feedback can be painful.
 We feel threatened when we receive it and knowing that makes it difficult to give.

-But the best conversationalists understand that feedback is a gift.
+But the best conversationalists understand that constructive feedback is a gift.
 Done well, it doesn’t trigger a fight-or-flight response.
-It actually helps people learn and grow.
+It actually motivates employees and helps them learn and grow.

 It’s all about how you give that feedback.
 Going back to what I mentioned earlier about our brains scanning for danger, it’s your job to make the receiver of your feedback – and their brains – feel safe, not threatened.